 - 11. Use Conversion-The total development included in this PPS is for 26 townhouse dwellings in the L-A-C Zone.
-If a substantial revision to the mix of uses on the subject property is proposed, including any nonresidential development, that affects Subtitle 24 adequacy findings, as set forth in the resolution of approval and reflected on the PPS, that revision of the mix of uses shall require approval of a new PPS, prior to approval of any building permits. - 12.
+If the PPS is approved, any substantial revision to the mix of uses on the subject property proposed, including any nonresidential development, that affects Subtitle 24 adequacy findings, as set forth in the resolution of approval and reflected on the PPS, shall require approval of a new PPS, prior to approval of any building permits.
+It is noted that nonresidential development consistent with CDP-9306-04 and PPS 4-03027 may still be developed on this site if the subject PPS is not approved, or if it is approved but never proceeds to a final plat. - 12.
 Public Utility Easement-In accordance with Section 24-122(a) of the Subdivision Regulations, when utility easements are required by a public company, the subdivider shall include the following statement in the dedication documents recorded on the final plat: